-- Cheating in the classroom or on examinations; - Submitting identical or similar papers for credit in more than one course without prior permission from the course instructors; - Intentional and deliberate misuse of data in order to draw conclusions that may not be warranted by the evidence; - Fabrication of data; - Omission or concealment of conflicting data for the purpose of misleading other scholars; - Use of another's words, ideas, or creative productions without citation in either the text or in footnotes; - Paraphrasing or summarizing another's material in such a way as to misrepresent the author's intentions; - Use of privileged material or unpublished work without permission.
+- Cheating in the classroom or on examinations; - Submitting identical or similar papers for credit in more than one course without prior permission from the course instructors; - Intentional and deliberate misuse of data in order to draw conclusions that may not be warranted by the evidence; - Fabrication of data; - Omission or concealment of conflicting data for the purpose of misleading other scholars; - Plagiarism includes, but is not limited to, the unauthorized use of generative artificial intelligence to create content that is submitted as one's own. - Use of another's words, ideas, or creative productions without citation in either the text or in footnotes; - Paraphrasing or summarizing another's material in such a way as to misrepresent the author's intentions; - Use of privileged material or unpublished work without permission.

-The Office of the Provost's resources on academic integrity can be found: http://www.northwestern.edu/provost/policies/academic-integrity/principles.html
+The Office of the Provost's resources on academic integrity can be found here.